Nutshell 1. From sounds to sentences

 |Therefore, pronouns serve nicely to illustrate the point:|

-‘I’ and ‘she’ are the ones who do the telling; they are subjective or nominative forms.
+‘I’ and ‘she’ are the ones who do the speaking or telling; they are subjective or nominative forms.
 In Lemizh, the case which denotes the sender of the information is also called the nominative; it is represented by the vowel e.
 ‘Her’ and ‘me’, the recipients of the information, are (in Lemizh) dative cases, marked by an i.
 The accusative, as we will see in the following example, denotes the content; it is represented by an y.
 In general, each case is defined by its so-called descriptor (sender, recipient, etc.), which characterises the object’s relation to its predicate (or, strictly speaking, to its predicate’s stem, which denotes an action).

 |We will sometimes show Lemizh cases in the translations like so:|